jayoung/MalikLab_bioinformaticsResources/janets_NOTES_forMyself/programming_and_statistics/AI_notes.md

 ## Acronyms

-"LLM": large language model
+- "LLM": large language model
-"GPT": Generative Pre-trained Transformer (a type of LLM) "IDE": Integrated Development Environment
+- "GPT": Generative Pre-trained Transformer (a type of LLM)
+- "IDE": Integrated Development Environment

 ## List of different LLMs

+- Github Copilot - a "pair programmer".
+Uses OpenAI's Codex (descendent of GPT-3, and itself gets updated)
+- Claude (from Anthropic) (Claude Sonnet)
+- OpenAI chatGPT 3.5 (doesn't include training post-2021)
+- OpenAI chatGPT 4
+- Perplexity (for summarizing literature)
+- Bard (from google)
+- Phind (formerly known as Hello) - designed for software development
+- Llama (from Meta = Facebook)

 ## Ways to access the LLMs

-- copy-paste into the LLM's own web interface
+- Use the LLM's own web interface, and copy-paste into it
 - VScode has an interface
 - Rstudio does it via the [`chattr` package](https://blogs.rstudio.com/ai/posts/2024-04-04-chat-with-llms-using-chattr/)
 - Positron